thriveweb/deking-new/content/services/single-service3.md

   built deck
 welcomeTitle: Swimming Pool Decks
 welcomeDescription: >-
-  Timber Pool Decking looks great and can last a long time if you look after it and the right design is used from the outset.
-It’s important to make sure you have waterproof, rust proof screws and nails.
-The deck is going to get wet with the family splashing around.
-It’s especially important if you have a salt water pool. s
+  Timber Pool Decking looks great and will last a life time when properly designed and built to exacting standards.
+Special considerations need to be addressed at the design stage to ensure a quality finish is achieved for now and into the future.
+The frame of the deck has to be made of treated pine with a minimum H3 treatment, a steel frame will not last around a pool with the salt or chlorine corroding the metals within 5 or so years, no where near close to Deking’s 25 year warranty.
+Stainless steel fasteners must be used within the splash zone of the pool for the above mentioned reason, this incudes the decking screws.
 welcomeImage: /images/uploads/image-2-1024x576.jpg
 accordion:
   - description: >-